V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/foam-needle-cutter.md

 ## Introduction

-Thin sheet foam is widely used in the model aircraft hobby, but transferring plans from a computer drawing to the material, and cutting out curves and small features is difficult and not much fun.
+Thin sheet foam is widely used in the model aircraft hobby, but transferring plans from a computer drawing to the material, and cutting out curves and small features is difficult to do by hand and not much fun.
 This tool does exactly that, much cheaper (and more safely) than a laser.
 It's basically a very fast reciprocating needle -- like a sewing machine -- mounted on your CNC machine.

 Pin a sheet of foam board onto the bed of your CNC, load in the plane's gcode, set the origin, and start the machine.
 Twenty minutes or so later you have a sheet of parts that are accurately cut, easily punched out, and hot-glued together.
 Score cuts are no problem.
-You can build the cutter for about $20, but you probably have some of the parts already.
+You can build the cutter for about **$20**, but you probably have some of the parts already.

 ![needle cutter](https://us1.dh-cdn.net/uploads/db5587/optimized/3X/5/3/53baef25c0498a1ba9222d3d8b1e387f5b727755_2_666x500.jpeg)

 ## Description

 The needle is formed from a length of 0.5mm (0.025") music-wire and attached to a small ball-bearing mounted eccentrically on the flywheel.

 The flywheel is mounted on the shaft of a 2826/2822 brushless motor (with ESC and servo tester) and spun to create one stroke/perforation every revolution.

 The needle is guided by the nozzle from a MIG welder, and helped to stay straight by guide bearings.
 It helps to sharpen the end of the needle by rotating it at 45 degrees to an abrasive wheel.

 ## Speeds

-The important number to remember is that you need 10-15 strokes/mm to cut cleanly and limit the load on the needle, i.e. feedrate (mm/min) of ONE-TENTH the cutter speed.
+The important number to remember is that you need **10-15 strokes/mm** to cut cleanly and limit the load on the needle, i.e. feedrate (mm/min) of **ONE-TENTH the cutter speed**.
 At 8000-10000 rpm you can use a feed rate of 600-1000 mm/min to cleanly cut DollarTree foam board (paper on), blue-cor fanfold foam, etc. in about 20 minutes.
 At higher speeds, the MIG tip may heat up and melt the plastic mount, and the bending load on the needle can break it at the top.
 If your flywheel is poorly balanced and needs to run at lower speed, reduce the feedrate accordingly.

 ## Components

-A MPCNC can be built large enough to handle a 510x750mm sheet of foam board, but it won't be stiff enough to mill aluminum.
+A MPCNC can be built large enough to handle a *510x750mm (20"x30")* sheet of foam board, but it won't be stiff enough to mill aluminum.
 A LowRider can easily handle this size, is cheaper to build, and can be rolled aside when not in use to leave most of your bench for other work.
 There's also the [ERC TimSav machine](https://www.thingiverse.com/thing:3951161) which is even cheaper and simpler, but